 The Invurt team is a group of like-minded individuals who do this for the love of it all, channelling their passion for art into what you see here on these pages.
 The team consists of:

-For the past ten years, Facter has cut his teeth writing for publications such as Xpress, Drum, Inpress and Knowledge mag, as well as having a plethora of other music publication work, copy and creative fiction to his name.
+For over a decade, Facter cut his teeth writing for publications such as Xpress, Drum, Inpress and Knowledge mag, as well as having a plethora of other music publication work, copy and creative fiction to his name.
 Drawing on his years of writing experience, and as an artist himself and with a passion for street art and graffiti since the early 90s, he has now applied his skills to seeking out the varied artists and art related events found across Australasia.

 Facter founded Invurt with the aim of promoting artistic events, and the established and emerging Australasian urban, street, illustrative and low brow artists that partake in them – it’s his passion, and he’s sticking with it.
 For more information on Facter, check out Irikanji, and his articles.